Saskatchewan Highway 334

 Highway 334 is a provincial highway in the Canadian province of Saskatchewan.
 It runs from the Highway 13 / Highway 34 junction, approximately 18 km north of Bengough and 16 km west of Ogema, north to Highway 6 / Highway 39 at Corinne.
 The highway is about 96 km long and passes through the communities of Avonlea and Kayville.
+Dunnet Regional Park is also accessible from the highway.